mayank-94/employee-management-application/employee-system/JPAInfo.md

 #EntityManager : It manages persistence objects i.e entities It is an interface to PersistenceContext and helps
 	us connect to the database.
+It simply gives you the current session.

 #A JPA repository is created in this manner -